 - Psychosocial concerns contributing to feeding difficulties

-Simone and Lenore both have strong clinical backgrounds having worked in large tertiary referral hospitals in Sydney and in private practice.
-Simone is currently consulting on the Complex Feeding Clinic at Kogarah Developmental Assessment Service and Lenore has worked across several acute and outpatient settings throughout Sydney.
+Simone and Lenore both have strong clinical backgrounds having worked in public tertiary referral hospitals in Sydney and in private practice.
+Simone is currently consulting on a NSW Health Complex Feeding Clinic and Lenore has worked across several acute and outpatient settings throughout Sydney.
 They are both experienced in supporting children with a disability and can service NDIS self-managed clients.

 Simone and Lenore have both completed the Sequential Oral Sensory (SOS) approach to feeding course.
 This training integrates sensory, motor, behavioural/learning, medical and nutritional factors to comprehensively evaluate and manage children with feeding difficulties and growth concerns.
-Simone is also involved in the multi-centre Supporting Children with Complex Feeding Difficulties (SuCCEED) Study, aimed at improving the care of children with complex feeding problems.
+Simone is also involved in the multi-centre research project Supporting Children with Complex Feeding Difficulties (SuCCEED).
+This research is aimed at improving the care of children with complex feeding problems.
 Further information is available at www.childfeeding.org.